 We've fondled the hardware and we've played the games.
 Check out what we think of the PS4.

 More clear cut is the wireless connectivity situation.
 PS4 makes room for gigabit ethernet and 802.11 WiFi bands b/g/n, while Xbox One includes all of that plus the older 802.11a band.

 Xbox One also supports both the 2.4GHz and newer 5GHz channels that are compatible with dual band routers.
 PS4 limits connections to 2.4GHz, which is likely to have more interference.

-Both systems have 500GB hard drives, but only PS4 allows user-replaceable internal drives.
+Both systems launched with 500GB hard drives and now have 1TB variants, but only PS4 allows user-replaceable internal drives.
 An Xbox One teardown found a standard-looking drive inside, but replacing it voids the warranty.
+Be careful.

 Instead, the Xbox One June update finally allowed gamers to add external storage to the monster-sized system.
 There are strings attached.
 The drive needs to be 256GB or larger and USB 3.0 compatible.

 External storage isn't an option that Sony supports in its "go big or go home" internal approach.